Robert Dorning: Television roles

-In 1958 Dorning began a lengthy television career appearing in many classic comedies such as Hancock's Half Hour (1959–60), Bootsie and Snudge (1960), Steptoe and Son (1965), Wodehouse Playhouse (1978), and Rising Damp1978.
-Crown Court (1972) ' episode Genial Man'..
+In 1958 Dorning began a lengthy television career appearing in many classic comedies such as Hancock's Half Hour (1959–60), Bootsie and Snudge (1960), Steptoe and Son (1965), Wodehouse Playhouse (1978), Rising Damp (1978) and Crown Court (1972) episode “Genial Man”.
 Dorning played Mr. West, the bank inspector, in the classic Dad's Army episode "Something Nasty in the Vault" (1969) in which a bomb lands on Mainwaring's bank.
 Writer Jimmy Perry initially envisaged Jon Pertwee as the pompous bank manager and Home Guard officer Captain Mainwaring with Robert Dorning as Sergeant Wilson but eventually gave the roles to Arthur Lowe and John Le Mesurier respectively.

 Dorning also had roles in a number of television soap operas and appeared as two different Coronation Street characters.
 He was Edward Wormold in 1965 and Alderman Rogers in an episode in 1972.
-In addition to this, he also starred alongside Arthur Lowe in the second series of Coronation Street spin-off Pardon the Expression, and a follow up series, Turn out the Lights as Wally Hunt.
+In addition to this, he also starred alongside Arthur Lowe in the second series of Coronation Street spin-off Pardon the Expression, and a follow-up series, Turn out the Lights as Wally Hunt.
 He played Tupman in the TV musical Pickwick for the BBC in 1969.
 In 1974 he played Lewis Potter in Emmerdale Farm.
 Dorning also appeared in a number of television thrillers including The Avengers (1966), The Sweeney (1975), The Professionals (1978) and Bergerac (1988).

 In 1975, Dorning took the part of Colonel Grope, described as "an ex-Indian army, alcoholic racialist", in The Melting Pot.
 This was a sitcom written by Spike Milligan and Neil Shand, which was cancelled by the BBC after just one episode.

-His thespian family
+Personal life

-His daughter, Stacy Dorning (born 1958), starred in the children's television series The Adventures of Black Beauty (1973–74) as well as Just William (1976).
+Dorning's daughter, Stacy Dorning (born 1958), starred in the children's television series The Adventures of Black Beauty (1973–74) as well as Just William (1976).
 Acting was a family tradition as Robert's Lancaster-born wife, Honor Shepherd (1926–2000), had been an actress since the age of eleven.
 Like her husband she appeared in a number of television programmes, including Emergency Ward 10 (1957), Hancock's Half Hour (1961), Dixon of Dock Green (1966) and Juliet Bravo (1981).
-Their youngest daughter Kate Dorning appeared in Rumpole of the Bailey (1979) The Professionals (1980) and Alice in Wonderland (1986).
+Their youngest daughter Kate Dorning appeared in Rumpole of the Bailey (1979), The Professionals (1980) and Alice in Wonderland (1986).

 Family members would sometimes appear together within the same programme.
 In 1979 Kate, Stacy and their mother Honor all appeared within an episode of the television drama Dick Turpin.

 Kate Dorning's son Jack Dorning is continuing the family tradition, graduating from Rose Bruford College of Theatre and Performance in 2014.

+Death

-Robert Dorning died on 21 February 1989 in London of diabetes.
+Dorning died on 21 February 1989 in London of diabetes.